 But the Internet has always had a prurient side.
 Computer zealots are overwhelmingly male, and most pornography is directed at men.
-Because of this overlap, computers-like every other communication-technology breakthrough before them, according to a recent New York Times story-became a popular means of distributing pornography and even arranging illicit sex.
+Because of this overlap, computers like every other communication-technology breakthrough before them, according to a recent New York Times story - became a popular means of distributing pornography and even arranging illicit sex.

-phy and even arranging illicit sex.

-Policing the Internet's red-light

-district, however, did not interest

-Baker, and he knew little about it.
+Policing the Internet's red-light district, however, did not interest Baker, and he knew little about it.

-But after seeing those terrible pictures pulled from the computer at the University of Birmingham-with children of his own ages 4 and 8, the pictures made him nause ated and angry-Baker decided to educate himself.
+But after seeing those terrible pictures pulled from the computer at the University of Birmingham-with children of his own ages 4 and 8, the pictures made him nauseated and angry-Baker decided to educate himself.